NPUs: The Rise of Neural Processing Units

 Cyber Essentials certification achieved

-We’re pleased to say we recently achieved Cyber Essentials certification – showing that we take protection of customers’ data (including valuable machine learning training data and source code) seriously.
-We were happy to find we were already compliant in most areas, but we reviewed our policies and procedures, including strengthening them in a couple of specific cases.
+I’m pleased to say I recently achieved Cyber Essentials certification – showing that I take protection of customers’ data (including valuable machine learning training data and source code) seriously.
+I was happy to find I was already compliant in most areas, but I reviewed my policies and procedures, including strengthening them in a couple of specific cases.
 A useful process to go through.

-We chose to work with CSIQ (https://www.csiq.co.uk/) as our certification partner, and strongly recommend their services.
+I chose to work with CSIQ (https://www.csiq.co.uk/) as my certification partner, and strongly recommend their services.

 Jetson hardware, and the ‘jetson-inference’ package